How Processing Methods Affect The Taste In Your Final Cup

 The washed process is so different from the natural process and this starts right after harvest.
 While the natural method leaves the cherry intact, the washed process removes the beans from the cherry.
 This method is referred to as de-pulping.

-Let's start from the beginning- After harvest, the coffee cherries are immediately dropped at a mill with a hopper, the water will carry the coffee cherries to another tank.
+The next thing is for the coffee beans to be soaked in a fermentation tank (wet mills) and the beans are gradually de-pulped as it passes through different stations.
+After harvest, the coffee cherries are immediately dropped at a mill with a hopper, the water will carry the coffee cherries to another tank.
 Any coffee cherry that is less dense or damaged will be discarded because it will float while the good cherries will sink.

 After this, they are pushed to the de-pulping machine, then the seeds will be moved to the fermentation tank.
 They are left to ferment for about 30 to 72 hours.
 It is because of this processing method that the beans have a more pronounced acidity.
+Since the coffee is washed, it will produce a balanced yet complex delicate body which gives the buyer more value.

 HONEY PROCESSED METHOD

+COMMON FLAVORS YOU'LL FIND: Sweetness, strawberry jam, and sugary notes.
 The coffee will have a creamier body than that of the washed process, the texture is closer to honey.
 It doesn't contain much acidic content like the washed process.

 Regions that use the method: Central America and Brazil.

-If you are somewhere between the two camps- that is, you don't really love the lemon tartness of coffee that is washed processed, or you don't like the robust acidity of the natural process, the Honey process might be the answer you’ve been looking for.
+If you are somewhere between the two camps, that is, you don't really love the lemon tartness of coffee that is washed processed, or you don't like the robust acidity of the natural process, the Honey process might be the answer you've been looking for.

-For the honey process, the farmer de pulps the coffee cherry after harvest.
+For the honey process, the farmer de-pulps the coffee cherry after harvest.
 It is similar to the washed process but here, the beans are not fermented in the tanks so the clinging mucilage is left to dry with the coffee.
 The color of the beans depends on how much mucilage remained on them.
 The honey process is usually classified by color which ranges from black to yellow.

 As previously mentioned, you'll be getting coffee with a creamier body that sometimes tastes like honey.
 One good thing about this method is that it has a muted acidity.
 Coffee experts say that you'll likely get a raspberry taste and even a fruity taste, but you won't notice any tartness like that of the washed process.

-The mucilage might even mute some extreme flavors in the coffee, bring it closer to the middle (more balanced) Whether you prefer the sweetness of the honey pulped process or the tartness of the washed process or the robust flavors in the dry process, they are all perfect when brewed.
+Whether you prefer the sweetness of the honey pulped process or the tartness of the washed process or the robust flavors in the dry process, they are all perfect when brewed.
 After all, the taste of coffee is subjective.

 Now you know how processing methods affect the flavor of your coffee.
 Which one would you like?
 Is it the washed processed coffee with lemon tartness or the natural process with the blueberry flavor notes or the honey pulped process that gives an approachable sweetness?
 Whatever answer you come up with is perfect.